Joseph Moog

 Julius Kircher | Clarinet

-After completing his concert qualification studies, he was admitted to the Academy ofBavarian Radio Symphony Orchestra, thenIn 2008 he was engaged as deputy solo clarinettist of the GermanRhineland-Palatinate State Philharmonic Orchestra in Ludwigshafen.
+After completing his concert studies, he was admitted to the academy of theRecorded by the Bavarian Radio Symphony Orchestra, thenIn 2008, he was engaged as deputy solo clarinetist of the GermanState Philharmonic Orchestra of Rhineland-Palatinate in Ludwigshafen.

-In October 2019, Julius Kircher took up the professorship for clarinet at the Universityfor music in Karlsruhe.
+In October 2019, Julius Kircher took up the professorship for clarinet at the university.for music in Karlsruhe.

 Rainer Schick | Oboe

-From 1984 he studied with Prof. Heinz Holliger in Freiburg and graduated withThis was followed by prizes at the German Music Competition in 1989 and
+He studied under Prof. Heinz Holliger in Freiburg from 1984 and graduated there with a degree.Award.
+This was followed by sponsorship prizes at the German Music Competition in 1989 and 1989.

-Chamber musician and soloist in many concert series, with a special focus onengagement with contemporary music.
-In 2014, he led the GermanFirst performance of the oboe concerto by Jörg Widmann with the Deutsche StaatsphilharmonieRhineland-Palatinate and recorded it as a live CD.Tours as a soloist with the Tübingen Chamber Orchestra and other ensembles have taken him to
+Chamber musician and soloist in many concert series, with a particular focus onHis work involves contemporary music.
+For example, in 2014 he conducted the GermanWorld premiere of the oboe concerto by Jörg Widmann with the German State Philharmonic OrchestraRhineland-Palatinate and recorded it as a live recording on CD.Tours as a soloist with the Tübingen Chamber Orchestra and other ensembles took him to

 Charles Herrig

-He owes his stage name "Charles" to an enthusiastic US Air Force colonel at Spangdahlem Air Base.He plays the great jazz standards in the officers' mess and discovers his love for composition.He studies at the "University of Music and Dance Cologne" majoring in piano with minors in saxophone and fluteand also acquires conducting and choir conducting diplomas.His musical work is very multifaceted: Charles Herrig can look back on many years of performing as a pianist,Bandleader and instrumentalist present, in addition to original compositions from jazz to pop, orchestral and big band arrangementsNumerous of his recordings have been released on CD and digitally.The film and radio play music that he regularly creates for productions of "PuzzleCat Entertainment" always reachesthousands of subscribers and an audience of millions.
+He owes his stage name "Charles" to an enthusiastic US Air Force colonel at Spangdahlem Air Base.
+HereHe plays the great jazz standards in the officers' mess and discovers his love for composition.He is studying piano as his main subject at the "Cologne University of Music and Dance" with saxophone and flute as his minor subjects.and also acquires diplomas as a conductor and choir director.His musical output is very multifaceted: Charles Herrig can look back on many years of performing as a pianist,The bandleader and instrumentalist present, in addition to original compositions ranging from jazz to pop, orchestral and big band arrangements.Many of his recordings have been released on CD and digitally.The film and radio play music he regularly creates for productions by "PuzzleCat Entertainment" consistently achieves great success.thousands of subscribers and a million-strong audience.

-Charles Herrig is currently working with Koblenz jazz legend Django Heinrich Reinhardt on his newprogram "Back to SWING."
-The two musicians are also involved in numerous foundations andsocial initiatives such as the "Fritz Walter Foundation" of the DFB and the state of Rhineland-Palatinate, "Lotto Kinderglück" or the"Social Music School Koblenz."
-In 2021, Charles Herrig founded the duo with his friend, "Oboe Doctor" Marc Schaeferdiek."pianoreed", which will make its debut at this year's Konz Music Festival
+Charles Herrig is currently working with Koblenz jazz legend Django Heinrich Reinhardt on his new album.The program "Back to SWING".
+Furthermore, the two musicians are jointly involved with numerous foundations andsocial initiatives such as the "Fritz Walter Foundation" of the DFB and the state of Rhineland-Palatinate, "Lotto Kinderglück" or the"Social Music School Koblenz".
+Charles Herrig founded the duo in 2021 with his friend, "Oboe Doctor" Marc Schaeferdiek."pianoreed", which will make its debut this year as part of the Konz Music Festival

 Marc Schaeferdiek

-Marc Schaeferdiek regularly gives master classes for oboe and reed making in Germany, Belgium, the Netherlands, Korea, Sweden, Israel, Luxembourg, Austria, America, France, etc.
+Marc Schaeferdiek regularly gives masterclasses for oboe and reed making in Germany, Belgium, the Netherlands, Korea, Sweden, Israel, Luxembourg, Austria, America, France, etc.

 • Books: The Oboe Doctor, Foundations of Playing Oboe, oboenbasis,